So, you are thinking of starting your career in Information Technology but are not sure how to get started?

 Mobile app developers produce new products or modify current ones for use on tablets and phones.
 While mobile devices continue to influence many aspects of our lives, from commercial to personal, the demand for new and innovative applications is increasing.
-Mobile application developers offer services ranging from shopping to gaming, security to banking transactions, health to music listening.
+Mobile application developers offer services ranging from shopping to gaming, security to banking transactions, and health to music listening.

-This revolutionary medium has been embraced by video game companies, marketing and advertising businesses, corporate organizations, clients, and programmers, making mobile application developers one of the fastest expanding and lucrative IT career fields.
+This revolutionary medium has been embraced by video game companies, marketing and advertising businesses, corporate organizations, clients, and programmers making mobile application developers one of the fastest expanding and lucrative IT career fields.

 Database administration covers the work involved in the installation, setup, and security of database systems, as well as ensuring that corporate data is accurate, usable, and safe.
 DBAs can also be in charge of arranging and effectively storing a company’s information.
 They are qualified individuals who set up and manage network databases, as well as maintain and backup them on a regular basis.